Welcome to The Scotland Public Library

 Susan helped the library celebrate 20 years in our glorious building with a special poetry reading on Saturday, June 7 as part of our "birthday" celebration.

-Recently, Susan worked with a young library patron to get her work published in the Orenaug Mountain Poetry Journal.
-Stop by the library to see her published poem.
+Over the summer, Susan worked with a young library patron to get her work published in the Orenaug Mountain Poetry Journal.
+Stop by the library to see her published poem or visit the Children & Teen section of this website.